Whose Rules – Part 2

 The bridge ran over a little stream and apart from the mosquitoes which weren’t too bad, it was an idyllic spot.
 He had no problem getting off to sleep, although he vowed to steal a handful of toilet paper from the next pub he stopped at.
 He was working it out.

-Sometime in the dead of night, Bernie heard the thunder and then a moment later, a bomb hit.
+Sometime in the dead of night, Beau heard the thunder and then a moment later, a bomb hit.
 Terrifying roar, boom and screeching sounds scared him totally rigid.
 Flashing lights making crazy shadows along the creek bed – and then the rhythmic clack-clack as the train went overhead.
-He had learnt that railway bridges aren’t always the best place to sleep.
+He had learned that railway bridges aren’t always the best place to sleep.

 He was up, he had no idea what time of dark night it was, but he was far too wired to sleep.
 He lay awake and watched the dawn, dreaming of a future on the road, perfecting the art of being free.
 He wondered at the time whether he would remember that dawn.
 It changed his life.